DATES: 01.06.21 - 01.17.21

 Final admission: November 1, 2020

 Ring in the New Year with GYC’s 2021 Human Rights Delegation to Colombia!

 This year’s delegation will focus on human rights and the political power of music as a form of resistance.
-Delegates will visit the capital city of Bogotá, the country's second-largest city, Medellin, and Cartagena.
+Delegates will visit the capital city of Bogotá (6 days) and the country's second-largest city, Medellin (4 days).
 Each city will offer delegates rich opportunities for cultural exchange and unique opportunities to meet with musicians, artists, relevant government officials, community leaders, and other experts from around the country who present diverse perspectives on the country’s history of violence and progress towards protecting human rights.

 The program begins in Bogotá, the country’s capital city and a UNESCO-designated “City of Music” since 2012.
 Students will receive an orientation to the program and city tours that focus on the country’s political history as well as the city’s music.
 Bogotá will also provide the backdrop for an introduction to human rights discourse as it relates to Colombia.

 From Bogotá the group will fly to Medellín.
 Once dubbed the most dangerous city in the world, Medellín has undergone an unimaginable urban and social transformation, incorporating art and music into the fabric of its revitalization project.
 The city uses its approach towards politics, social innovation, and sustainability as weapons against violence and poverty.
 Students will tour Comuna 13, a Medellín neighborhood that exemplifies this model of urban transformation and inclusivity.
 Additionally, the program will explore Medellín’s role in the country’s 52-year-long armed conflict.
 Here, the group will focus on urban music, particularly rock and hip-hop and how it is used to express social injustices.

 History and Colombia: